RakshithaKalkura/physio-net-challenge/README.md

             -d ptbxl_input/ptbxl_database.csv \
             -o ptbxl_output

-## Which scripts I can edit?

-Please edit the following script to add your code:

-* `team_code.py` is a script with functions for training and running your trained model.

-Please do **not** edit the following scripts.
-We will use the unedited versions of these scripts when running your code:

-* `train_model.py` is a script for training your model.
-* `run_model.py` is a script for running your trained model.
-* `helper_code.py` is a script with helper functions that we used for our code.
-You are welcome to use them in your code.

-These scripts must remain in the root path of your repository, but you can put other scripts and other files elsewhere in your repository.

-## How do I train, save, load, and run my model?

-To train and save your model, please edit the `train_model` function in the `team_code.py` script.
-Please do not edit the input or output arguments of this function.

-To load and run your trained model, please edit the `load_model` and `run_model` functions in the `team_code.py` script.
-Please do not edit the input or output arguments of these functions.

 ## How do I run these scripts in Docker?

-Docker and similar platforms allow you to containerize and package your code with specific dependencies so that your code can be reliably run in other computational environments.

-To increase the likelihood that we can run your code, please [install](https://docs.docker.com/get-docker/) Docker, build a Docker image from your code, and run it on the training data.
-To quickly check your code for bugs, you may want to run it on a small subset of the training data, such as 1000 records.

-If you have trouble running your code, then please try the follow steps to run the example code.

 1. Create a folder `example` in your home directory with several subfolders.